 At the Liberty Vineyard, we are committed to welcoming the Kingdom of God locally in Lilburn and in lands around the globe.
 Contact Jim for more information or to get involved: Come join us on mission!

-Come join us for a weekend gleaning mission trip to feed the hungry in Tifton, GA . . .
-We will glean crops (possibly apples, butterbeans, or sweet potatoes), donate produce to local food banks, learn about domestic and global hunger, and discover how one person really can make a difference!
+Come join us for a weekend gleaning mission trip to feed the hungry in Scottsboro, AL . . .
+We will glean crops (possibly greens), donate produce to local food banks, learn about domestic and global hunger, and discover how one person really can make a difference!
+Ages 5 and up are welcome – some team members can do the heavy lifting and some team members can offer encouragement and cups of cool water!

 Cost: $75.00 each for this two-day mission trip (meals & accommodation included)!